CI-TRACS/Data_Wrangling_with_Computational_Notebooks/_episodes/04-dataframe-wrangling.md

 To start let focus on a single `DataFrame` to better understand how comparison operations work in Pandas.
 As an example lets say that we have a `DataFrame` like the one below stored in `df`:

-If we wanted to identify which of the above samples come from the 'SRF' depth-zone we start by comparing that column to the `String` "SRF".
-We do this by first telling pandas that we want to compare the column "Depth-Zone" with the `String` 'SRF'.
+If we wanted to identify which of the above samples come from a depth above 380 we start by finding  column 'press dbar' using a less than condition of 380.

 ~~~
 df['press dbar'] < 380